 It’s time for another PathToPoppin installment and today I’m going to share a little bit on learning to overcome the hurdles.
 We’ve all got talents and gifts but enviably there will come a time when something or someone stands in the way of you prospering.
 Maybe it’ll be a traumatic event, an illness, it might merely be jealousy or simply sticking with something because you know it would make your family proud.
 Regardless of the reason #ThePathToPoppin comes with hurdles and you’ve got to overcome them.
 Let me share how I do.

 We have all been guilty of longing for someone else’s success – not knowing what they went through to get it.
 Some of what has caused me to stumble on the path to poppin has been my inability to see that what is best for someone else is not best for me.
 I’ve watched as others have successfully moved up in their careers, traveled the world, been promoted and I’ve wondered, “when will it be my turn?”
 But over the years I’ve learned that it’s best to walk your own path, in your own time, otherwise you may encounter roadblocks you aren’t equipped to overcome.

-Growing up I wanted nothing more than be an attorney and a judge – a supreme court justice in fact, but after enrolling into college (Awww HU!) as a political science and african american studies double major and finding myself asleep in the front of classes; it was clear that wasn’t the path for me.
+Growing up I wanted nothing more than be an attorney and a judge – a supreme court justice in fact.
+Yet, after enrolling into college (Awww HU!) as a political science and African American studies double major and finding myself asleep in the front of classes; it was clear that wasn’t the path for me.
 That was a hard pill to swallow, especially because everyone who knew me repeated the dream to me every chance they got.
-But this is when YOU have to decide are you going to take your path to poppin’ or continue a dream that is outdated?
+But this is when YOU have to decide are you going to take your path to poppin’ or continue to pursue dream that is outdated?

 I knew it was time to recalibrate.
 So, I woke up from that old dream.